Algae Does What?

 Aquascape Ion-Gen System

-This electronic device can reduce spring and fall maintenance, allowing you to spend your time relaxing next to your water feature instead of maintaining it!
+This electronic device can reduce yearly pond maintenance costs, allowing you to spend your time relaxing next to your water feature instead of maintaining it!
 It effectively kills algae without using traditional liquid chemicals.
 How?

 How Does It Work?